RTOS vs GPOS: A Complete Guide

 Co-operative Scheduling

 Here, you can assign a fixed slot to each task.
-However, if the task doesn’t complete its execution, it would lose the generated data and wait for its next turn.
+However, if the task doesn’t complete its execution, it will lose the generated data and wait for its next turn.

 Lastly, the kernel takes care of creating a task, changing the priority of a task, changing the state of a task, and deleting a task.